wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 Based on the provided example, students are expected to find and compute explore the CMOS inverter's characteristics using 45nm gpdk library.
 Below are the ones we do in this semester.

   * Verify the Elmore delay in SPECTRE.
 Connect the resistors and capacitors as shown in the circuit diagram below, where R=100Ohm and C=100pF.
-      * Measure the Propagation delay of the circuit diagram from the input and output1 & output2.
+      * Measure the Propagation delay of the circuit diagram from the input and output1 and output2.
 Measure the time from the start of the input rise to the 50% of output rise.
       * Compute the Elmore delay equation learned in the lecture.
       * Convert the Elmore delay to the propagation delay (multiply Elmore delay by 0.69) .
       * Compare the difference by measuring the percentage by (Propagation delay in a measured by SPECTRE- Propagation delay in c)/(Propagation delay in a measured by SPECTRE).
       * Change the length of wire to 0.5, and 2.0 unit of original wire length, redo a,b,c.
 Note that the Resistor and Capacitor in red are NOT WIRES.
 Please notice the changing pattern of resistance and capacitance of the length.
-R=R_∎  L/w
-C=ϵ S/4πkd
+	  $$R=R_\square  L/w, C=\epsilon S/4\pikd$$
-      * Using the above Resistor-Capacitor connection, how can we minimize the delay by changing the length of the wire for two paths individually using MDL optimization tool (POSSIBLE software ISSUE) or computed analytically(NOT REQUIRED)?
+      * [NOT REQUIRED] Using the above Resistor-Capacitor connection, how can we minimize the delay by changing the length of the wire for two paths individually using MDL optimization tool or computed analytically?
   * Design the 2 to 1 MUX using the transmission gate and CMOS.
       * Verify the functionality for both design.
       * Compare the output of the transmission gate and CMOS gate implementation, are there any differences between them?
       * Measure the delay for all input-output patterns for both design, and find the worst case of them.

   * Design a CMOS logic, unfooted Dynamic logic, footed Dynamic logic for the following:
-Y=A'B+AC
+  $$Y=A'B+AC$$
 	  * Verify the functionality of built logic.
 You are free to introduce the variable’s complement if needed.
           * For CMOS logic, check the functionality.
-          * For unfooted & footed dynamic logic, please make the \phi with the smallest switching period to better observe the pre-charge->evaluate cycle.
-Start the \phi with 0.
+          * For unfooted and footed dynamic logic, please make the $$\phi$$ with the smallest switching period to better observe the pre-charge->evaluate cycle.
+Start the $$\phi$$ with $$0$$.
-	  *Compare the delay for all logic designs for all possible input combinations.
+	  * Compare the delay for all logic designs for all possible input combinations.
       * Identify the monotonicity of the dynamic logic.
-          *Change the \phi to a larger period and observe the charge leakage process.
-Screenshot the waveform.
+          * Change the $$\phi$$ to a larger period and observe the charge leakage process, take a screenshot the waveform.
-          *Change the \phi to an even larger period, making the output logic cannot recover until it reaches another pre-charge cycle.
-Screenshot the waveform
+          * Change the $$\phi$$ to an even larger period, making the output logic cannot recover until it reaches another pre-charge cycle, take a screenshot the waveform.

   * Let’s do something sequential: fix ALL widths and lengths of PMOS and NMOS, with PMOS width=600nm, NMOS width=300nm, and length=100nm.
 The SPECTRE code for D-flip flop is the exact copy avaliable under the MDL workshop directory.
 Keep the clock period at 80ns, and find a SINGLE D-flip flop's setup time and hold time.
 To find the setup time and hold time, you need to draft your MDL file by measuring the delay from clock rising edge to the Q’s rising edge, both at 0.5*vdd.
 Then, you need to change the point-wise signal’s rising time and falling time to find the setup time and hold time per definition.
 The point-wise signal can be defined as follows:
 <pre>